 \section{Conclusion}

-We proposed \textsc{HaarNet} for graph classification and regression tasks.
+We proposed \textsc{MathNet} for graph classification and regression tasks.
 It is an end-to-end graph neural network with interrelated graph convolutional and graph pooling layers.
-The HaarNet model learns efficient graph representation in the convolution and unified topological information in the pooling.
-In comparison to existing approaches, our method manages to preserve both local and global information while making maximal use of extracted mutual information.
-Our spectral-based method is supported by robust novel theories and also achieves superior prediction accuracy and stable performance in extensive experiments.
-Evidence proves that our method outperforms its competitors, especially on large-scale data sets.
+The model learns efficient graph representation in the convolution and unified topological information in the pooling.
+Our method establishes a general framework for fast computation for GNN with any Haar-like MRA wavelets in comparison to existing approaches.
+By decomposing the input graph signals to multiresolution, both local and global information from the vertex domain are preserved, and the extracted mutual information among graphs are fully researched.
+Novel theories of signal processing back up this spectral graph framework.
+This MRA-based graph model with a Haar-like wavelet, though with the simplest choice of a uniform `father wavelet', achieves superior prediction accuracy and stable performance in extensive experiments.
+Numerical evidence proves that our method outperforms other GNN methods, especially on large-scale data sets.

 We left some potentials for future study.
 First, the expressivity power of the model is worth exploring.
-While empirical results have shown its capability, a rigorous theoretical analysis on the expressivity of \textsc{HaarNet} could help to solidify the usefulness not only for our framework but also potentially for general spectral-based methods.
-Also, although we test our model mostly on the well-explored benchmark data sets, it could as well be useful for real-world applications, such as building knowledge graphs for drug repositioning for COVID-19.
+While empirical results have shown its capability, it is worth investigating how selecting different wavelets would impact the model performance.
+A rigorous theoretical analysis on the expressiveness of \textsc{MathNet} could help solidify the usefulness of our framework and potentially for more general spectral-based methods.
+Although we test our model mostly on the well-explored benchmark data sets, it could also be useful for real-world applications, such as building knowledge graphs for drug repositioning for COVID-19.
 Besides, the design of graph clustering needs to investigate further.
-It is not yet clear to what extent the clustering methods would have an impact on the performance of our proposed \textsc{HaarNet}, and what is the guideline of choosing the clustering methods that could better capture graph topological information.
+It is not yet clear to what extent the clustering methods would impact the performance of our proposed \textsc{MathNet}, and what is the guideline for choosing the clustering methods that could better capture graph topological information.
 Since the coarse-grained chain is built upon the clustering results, methods that encode specific edge-connection patterns could be an extra benefit to our model.